GenericMappingTools/gmt/doc_modern/rst/source/supplements/x2sys/x2sys_get.rst

 **-N**\ *flags*
-    Give a comma-separated list of column names (as described in the definition file) that must be absent.
+    Give a comma-separated list of column names (as described in the format definition file) that must be absent.

 .. _-R: